All Chapters

 Each player spends one-quarter of the prize value

 So with two players and a $100 prize, each spends $25 in equilibrium.
 Total spending: $50.
-That's half the prize wasted on pure contest, producing nothing.3
+That's half the prize wasted on pure contest, producing nothing.
+Each player's expected profit is $50 − $25 = $25 — positive, but the $50 they collectively burned could have been someone's groceries.3

 But wait — it gets worse.
 With n players, the equilibrium total spending is V · (n−1)/n.
 Three players?
 Total spending is $66.67.
 Ten players? $90.
 A hundred players? $99.
 As the number of competitors grows, total spending approaches the entire value of the prize.
 Complete dissipation.
 All the value, destroyed in the fight over it.